Extras: Master Model brass cannon and pitot tube, Quickboost exhausts

 As the canopy was requested to be open, I was compelled to add enough detail that a look inside would be rewarded.
 Stretched sprue and Evergreen styrene strip were used to flesh out enough detail to indicate some features and details of the 1:1 aircraft.
 Meanwhile, other existing details were reshaped or replaced to provide better definition for washes and painting — as part of the soft detail, most inside corners of the moulded details were radiused, and as a result would not provide any corners for washes to collect in.

 It should be noted that a number of detail kits are available for this kit — from CMK, I believe — which would resolve a number of the kit’s issues.
 Certainly adding just the cockpit detail set would make a great difference.

 With plenty of planning, test-fitting and removal of unnecessarily large butt-join surfaces, I was able to get most sections to fit well.
 Thin shims of .125mm and .25mm were used in a number of spots to fill in slight gaps and create a cleaner surface, as seen in the gallery photos.
 This approach allowed me to mate parts to their critical alignment points, the plastic shims making up for any gaps where they were easier to blend in.

-The wing roots required significantly more work, though here again I used shims and cyan glue to fill the space as this approach is more solid than trying to fill with putties, which can shrink ad crack when handling the kit.
-The kink in the wing root join close to the knuckles on the wing leading edge were particularly troublesome, and a fair amount of scrap plastic was added and shaped to ensure a snug join, and zero flex.
+The wing roots required significantly more work, though here again I used shims and cyan glue to fill the space as this approach is more solid than trying to fill with putties, which can shrink and crack when handling the kit.
+The kink in the wing root join, close to the knuckles on the wing leading edge were particularly troublesome, and a fair amount of scrap plastic was added and shaped to ensure a snug join, and zero flex.

 The first image also shows where the moulded detail for the interior surface of the landing gear bay has been ground away.
 Like the cockpit detail, the inside corners were very soft and would not effectively hold a wash.
 Replacement detail was easily made with styrene strip, using a second piece placed adjacent as a spacer to ensure they all ran parallel.